ehlesp/smallab-k8s-pve-guide/G036 - Host and K3s cluster ~ Monitoring and diagnosis.md

     Notice how there is more than one log file in each container's folder, and that their filenames are just numbers.
 The higher the number, the more recent the log file is.

-    Also see that I needed the `sudo` command to allow `tree` to list the contents of the `pods` folders.
+    Also see that the `sudo` command is needed to allow `tree` to list the contents of the `pods` folders.

 ### Container logs